-AE-411 Space Systems Engineering for Undergraduate Studies
+AE-411 Space Systems Engineering

 Understand the basic principles and processes for designing effective systems, including how to determine customer needs vs. wants, translate customer requirements into designs for systems that provide required performance and that are reliable, supportable and maintainable throughout the system life-cycle.
-Focus will be on the following areas: the project life cycle phases, from mission requirements to retirement; the relationship between design decisions and system operations, maintenance, and logistics; and studying how system lifecycle modeling can be used to support design decision-making.
 Explore illustrative case studies.
 Team projects are assigned.
 Written reports and oral presentations are required.
-Prerequisites: AE-311, AE-351 or permission of instructor.
+This is the undergraduate version of AE-611.Prerequisites: AE-311, AE-351 or permission of instructor.
 (3-0-3)